Welcome to the Canton of Dragon’s Bay information page on local martial activities.

 Rattan combat is not just about having fun, running around dressed up as knights or medieval soldiers and trying to hit each other with various swords, axes, spears, and poleweapons.

-Okay, so mostly it is, but the essential essence of what we do should always be chivalric combat and our behaviour in combat should always reflect this romantic ideal.
-Andre de Montsegur once passed on these words of wisdom to me “The SCA is not about reality but a 60’s recreation of a Victorian perception of an Authurian fantasy.”
+Okay, so mostly it is.
+But the essential essence of what we do should always be chivalric combat and our behaviour in combat should always reflect this romantic ideal.
+Andre de Montsegur once passed on these words of wisdom to me, “The SCA is not about reality but a 60’s recreation of a Victorian perception of an Authurian fantasy.”

-Personally I still can’t find anything wrong with that.
-If however you reject this as just a fantasy and want to do a recreation of historical combat bear in mind the image of reality is a wonderful thing to copy or recreate, but if you discard the key element of idealism that permeates Victorian, Authurian and period literature then you will lose any semblance of balance between competitiveness and for want of a better term sporting behaviour.
+Personally, I still can’t find anything wrong with that.
+If, however, you reject this as just a fantasy and want to do a recreation of historical combat, bear in mind the image of reality is a wonderful thing to copy or recreate, but if you discard the key element of idealism that permeates Victorian, Authurian and period literature then you will lose any semblance of balance between competitiveness, and for want of a better term, ‘sporting behaviour.’

-Why winning sucks, I will take the time to say this here because too often a fighter will be feted and gain acclaim because they win fights, but winning in Society combat should never be considered as anything other than the temporary good fortune it is.
+Winning can be taken with a grain of salt.
+Too often a fighter will be feted and gain acclaim because they win fights, but winning in Society combat should never be considered as anything other than the temporary good fortune it is.
 It is far more important to have the respect and trust of the other fighters and also the general populace.

-If you want to get a head start there are a few things you can sort out prior to turning up.
+If you want to get a head start, there are a few things you can sort out prior to turning up.

-- Make sure you have groin protection, leather boots, loose fitting pants, a loose fitting shirt, a stout leather belt, and if you already have some knee and elbow pads bring them too.
+- Make sure you have groin protection, leather boots, loose-fitting pants, a loose fitting shirt, a stout leather belt, and if you already have some knee and elbow pads, bring them too.

-- If you can try and get hold of some rattan and plywood to make yourself a training sword and shield.
+- If you can, try and get hold of some rattan and plywood to make yourself a training sword and shield.

 - Start saving money.

-Each individual is responsible for their own fitness etc, but please be aware that however well distributed over your body you are likely to be carrying an additional 20 to 25 kilos of equipment when fighting and given the padded garments and armour you will get hot.
+Each individual is responsible for their own fitness etc, but please be aware that however well distributed over your body, you are likely to be carrying an additional 20 to 25 kilos of equipment when fighting and given the padded garments and armour, you will get hot.

 Choosing your Kit

-As far as appearances go if it looks medieval at 10′ (3m) it is fine, and here it may be appropriate to mention that one of the greatest strengths of the SCA lies in its ability as a community to accept anybody who makes a reasonable effort to fit into the ambience we try to create at events.
+As far as appearances go, if it looks medieval at 10′ (3m) it is fine, and here it may be appropriate to mention that one of the greatest strengths of the SCA lies in its ability as a community to accept anybody who makes a reasonable effort to fit into the ambience we try to create at events.

-Remember if you are going to fight in your armour check what you want against the SCA rules and your Kingdoms requirements before committing your resources.
+Remember, if you are going to fight in your armour, check what you want against the SCA rules and your Kingdom’s requirements before committing your resources.
 Which neatly brings us back to one of your priority as a new member, ask questions.